 Colleges and Departmental Scholarships

-UTSA colleges and departments provide scholarships for students who have declared specific majors and degrees in their area.
+UTSA colleges and departments offer scholarships for students who have declared majors and degrees in their area.
+Please visit the UTSA Scholarship Hub to access the applications offered by the various UTSA colleges and departments.

 Outside scholarships are available to students from various donors outside of the University of Texas at San Antonio (such as scholarship organizations, foundations and businesses).
 The vast majority of these scholarships can be found by using online scholarship search engines.